Gentoro-OneMCP/onemcp/README.md

 Mock Server Active - Try These Example Queries:

-  > Show me electronics sales in California last quarter.
+  > Show the total sales of electronics in California last quarter.
   > List top customers by revenue.
   > Compare revenue trends by region.
   > What are the top-selling products this month?